Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 #### Prerequisites

-The status of an authorization transaction is "failure" or "error".
+The status of an authorization transaction is "Failure" or "Error".

 #### Procedure